WaveMaker: WaveMaker Studio

-WaveMaker RAD Platform is built around WaveMaker Studio, a WYSIWYG rapid development tool that allows computer-literate business users to compose an application using a drag-and-drop method.
-WaveMaker Studio supports rapid application development (RAD) for the web, similar to what products like PowerBuilder and Lotus Notes provided for client server computing.
+WaveMaker RAD Platform is built around WaveMaker Studio, a WYSIWYG rapid development tool that allows business users to compose an application using a drag-and-drop method.
+WaveMaker Studio supports rapid application development (RAD) for the web, similar to what products like PowerBuilder and Lotus Notes provided for client-server computing.

-WaveMaker Studio allows developers to produce an application once, then auto-adjust it for a particular target platform, whether a PC, mobile phone, or tablet.
+WaveMaker Studio allows developers to produce an application once, then automatically adjust it for a particular target platform, whether a PC, mobile phone, or tablet.
 Applications created using the WaveMaker Studio follow a model–view–controller architecture.

 WaveMaker Studio has been downloaded more than two million times.
 The Studio community consists of 30,000 registered users.
 Applications generated by WaveMaker Studio are licensed under the Apache license.

-Studio 8 was released September 25, 2015.
+Studio 8 was released on September 25, 2015.
 The prior version, Studio 7, has some notable development milestones.
 It was based on AngularJS framework, previous Studio versions (6.7, 6.6, 6.5) use the Dojo Toolkit.
-Some of the features of WaveMaker Studio 7 include:
+Some of the features WaveMaker Studio 7 include: